 “Back to Baking”, pp. 27

-It was a false alarm.
-A couple of weeks ago when I thought my replacement oven was working fine I was mistaken.
+A couple of weeks ago when I thought my replacement oven was working fine, but I was severely mistaken.
 However, this time is the real deal.
 I now have an actually new, functioning oven that does not overheat and burn my food.
 Yay!!
 To celebrate I spent a whole day in the kitchen just baking away, such fun!
 First up I made these chocolate shortbread cookies.
 This recipe makes a lot and they can serve as perfect little late-night snacks.
 They melt on the tongue and have that desired chocolate taste.
 Easy-breezy recipe!

 - 1 cup unsalted butter, at room temperature

 - 1 tablespoon vanilla extract

 - 1 1/2 cups all-purpose flour